MartinSnyder/MartinSnyder.github.io/articles/ultima5.md

 Most people playing this game today are unlikely to have the full (or any) documentation.
 Notably, the GOG version of Ultima V includes only a text version of the "Player's Guide" which is one of the least valuable documents.

-[openretro.org][openretro] is a good source of the original documents (search for the C64 version of Ultima V).
-As they don't support external linkage at the time of this update, the most important documents are mirrored here:
+[Museum of Computer Adventure Game History][mocagh.org] is a good source for the original documents.
+The two most important ones are linked below.

 - [Quick Reference][quick-reference] - If you read only one document, read this
-- [The Book of Lore][manual] - 60 pages of detailed information
+- [Paths of Destiny][cluebook] - The official cluebook
-- [Remoh's Journal][journal] - The detailed Journal of Lord British's final quest.
-Needed to find his amulet without other clues.

 ## World Map